Welding-Tool-Steel:

 Generic advice.

-The importance of selecting a filler composition similar to that of the base metal for Welding-Tool-Steel is greater for annealed tool steels, generally to be welded during the tool manufacturing process, so that the weld will respond equally to heat treatment providing comparable hardness.
+The importance of selecting a filler composition similar to that of the base metal, for Welding-Tool-Steel is greater for annealed tool steels.

 Specific filler selection.